Do I Really Need A Camera?

 Water, fine sand and sun are everywhere and whatever camera you bring, you’ll need to actively protect it from these damaging elements.
 If you drop it into the river, there’s no retrieving it so consider insuring it.
 Many travel insurance policies include personal gear in their package.
 Always listen to your guide!
 Many rapids can pack a punch and when the guide tells you to hang on with two hands, they mean hang onto the raft and not your camera!
 On motorized rafting trips, you can charge your battery.
 Pack your charger (USB and standard 110V wall plugs work) and your guides will be able to charge your battery at least once during the trip.
 Spare batteries are still recommended when possible.
 Save battery life by waiting to review your pictures and videos until you’re back home.

-Before we begin, it is important to note that drones are illegal in Grand Canyon National Park.
+Before we begin, it is important to note that drones are prohibited in all national parks including Grand Canyon National Park.
 Please do not bring them, even if you’re a licensed drone pilot.

 - Small and accessible